Industry 4.0 Capability Architecture: Mapping Smart Manufacturing Capabilities in Sparx EA

 - 8.4 Cyber-Physical Resilience

-Each Level 2 capability is decomposed to Level 3 in the Sparx EA model.
-For example, Capability 2.2 (Digital Twin: Asset) decomposes to: Asset Sensor Integration, Real-Time Condition Monitoring, Digital Twin Model Management, Performance Benchmarking, and Remaining Useful Life Prediction.
+Each Level 2 capability decomposes further to Level 3 in the model.
+Capability 2.2 (Digital Twin: Asset), for instance, breaks down into Asset Sensor Integration, Real-Time Condition Monitoring, Digital Twin Model Management, Performance Benchmarking, and Remaining Useful Life Prediction.

-Current Maturity: 0 / 1 / 2 / 3Target Maturity: 0 / 1 / 2 / 3Target Year: the year by which the target maturity should be achievedMaturity Gap: calculated from Target minus Current (populated by a script or Power BI measure)Strategic Priority: High / Medium / Low (set by the business)Investment Allocated: whether budget has been allocated to close the maturity gap
+Current Maturity— 0 / 1 / 2 / 3Target Maturity— 0 / 1 / 2 / 3Target Year— the year by which the target should be reachedMaturity Gap— Target minus Current (populated by a script or reporting measure)Strategic Priority— High / Medium / Low, set by the businessInvestment Allocated— whether budget is committed to close the gap

-The capability map is valuable at the Strategy layer, but its architectural value comes from connecting capabilities to the systems and processes that realize them.
+The capability map is useful at the Strategy layer, but its architectural value comes from connecting capabilities downward to the systems and processes that realize them.

-Business layer connections: Each Level 3 capability is linked (via ArchiMate Realisation relationships) to the Business Processes it enables.
-Capability 3.2 (AI-Driven Predictive Maintenance) realizes the Maintenance Process: specifically the condition-based maintenance sub-process.
-Capability 4.2 (Demand-Driven Production Planning) realizes the Production Planning process.
-These connections make the business impact of capability investment visible: closing a maturity gap in Capability 3.2 improves the Maintenance Process performance.
+Business layer.
+Each Level 3 capability links — via ArchiMate Realization relationships — to the business processes it enables.
+Capability 3.2 (AI-Driven Predictive Maintenance) realizes the condition-based maintenance sub-process; Capability 4.2 (Demand-Driven Production Planning) realizes the production-planning process.
+These links make the business impact of a capability investment visible: close the gap on 3.2 and you can see exactly which process improves.

-Application layer connections: Each Level 3 capability is supported by specific Application Components.
-Capability 7.1 (Manufacturing Data Lake) is supported by Azure Data Lake Storage and Azure Databricks application components.
-Capability 3.1 (AI-Driven Predictive Quality) is supported by a machine learning platform (Azure ML, AWS SageMaker) and the quality management system.
-These connections trace from capability to technology investment: essential for business case construction.
+Application layer.
+Each Level 3 capability is supported by specific application components.
+Capability 7.1 (Manufacturing Data Lake) is supported by a cloud data-lake and analytics platform; Capability 3.1 (AI-Driven Predictive Quality) is supported by a machine-learning platform and the quality-management system.
+These traces run from capability to technology investment — the backbone of any honest business case.

-Technology layer connections: The underlying infrastructure supporting each Application Component is visible through the ArchiMate technology layer.
-Cloud platform nodes, edge computing nodes, OT network infrastructure: all connected to the capabilities they enable through the stack.
+Technology layer.
+The underlying infrastructure behind each application component sits in the technology architecture: cloud nodes, edge-computing nodes, and OT network infrastructure, all connected up the stack to the capabilities they enable.

-This three-layer connection is the capability architecture’s contribution to investment governance: before a technology is bought, the architecture can show which capability it contributes to, which process it improves, and whether a current-state maturity gap exists that justifies the investment.
+This three-layer connection is the capability architecture’s real contribution to investment governance.
+Before a technology is bought, the model can show which capability it serves, which process it improves, and whether a current-state gap actually justifies the spend.

 Architecture Work Packages represent investment programs, each linked to:

-- The Capabilities they deliver (from Current to Target maturity)
+- the capabilities they move from Current to Target maturity;

 A representative roadmap for an automotive manufacturer: